ovh/docs/pages/cloud/private-cloud/ajout_de_bloc_ip/guide.en-gb.md

 > [!success]
 >
-> The setup fee for an IP block is £1.70 ex.
-VAT/IP.
-This means that for a `/28` block that includes 16 IPs, you will pay £27.20 before delivery.
+> There is a one time setup fee for an IP block that will be due before delivery.
 >
 > IP address renewal is free of charge.
 >